Charleston Battery: History

-In 2010 Charleston was invited by several other USL clubs to join the breakaway league eventually known as the North American Soccer League, but the Battery chose to remain in the USL system and self-relegate to the USL Second Division, which eventually became the chief USL professional division.
+In 2010 Charleston was invited by several other USL clubs to join the breakaway league eventually known as the North American Soccer League, but Battery chose to remain in the USL system and self-relegate to the USL Second Division, which eventually became the chief USL professional division.
 In their first third division season in 2010, Charleston led the league standings for the entire year and went undefeated at home.
 Charleston defeated the Richmond Kickers 2–1 in the final to claim the club's third league championship.
 Lamar Neagle was named the USL-2 league MVP and lead the league in scoring with 13 league goals.
 Anhaeuser was named the league's coach of the year, his second time receiving the honor.
-In 2012 the Battery won their fourth league title in club history, defeating local rivals Wilmington Hammerheads 1–0 in the final.
+In 2012 Charleston Battery won their fourth league title in club history, defeating local rivals Wilmington Hammerheads 1–0 in the final.
 Micheal Azira scored a 74th-minute winner after Jose Cuevas slipped a pass to him on the left side of the penalty area.

-In recent years the Battery have had loan affiliations with several Major League Soccer clubs, beginning with a one-year deal to become the USL Pro affiliate of Vancouver Whitecaps FC in 2014.
-For the 2015 season, the Battery signed a one-year deal to affiliate with the Houston Dynamo.
+In recent years Charleston Battery have had loan affiliations with several Major League Soccer clubs, beginning with a one-year deal to become the USL Pro affiliate of Vancouver Whitecaps FC in 2014.
+For the 2015 season, Battery signed a one-year deal to affiliate with the Houston Dynamo.
 On January 15, 2016, it was announced that the club would be partnering with the Atlanta United FC for the 2016 MLS season prior to Atlanta's entry to MLS in 2017.

 In February 2016, it was announced that longtime majority owner Tony Bakker had sold the club to B Sports Entertainment, an investment group led by local tech executives.
 Club president Andrew Bell and coach Mike Anhaeuser remained in charge of team operations after the ownership transition.
 In early 2018 it was announced that Bell would be leaving the club to take over operations of an announced USL expansion club in Memphis, Tennessee, ending a two-decade career in the Charleston front office.
 Bell was replaced by club operations officer Mike Kelleher.

 In October 2019, it was announced that B Sports Entertainment had sold the club to Rob Salvatore of HCFC, LLC with a move to Patriots Point Soccer Complex in Mount Pleasant.